sailfishos/docs.sailfishos.org/Tools/Platform_SDK/Target_Installation/README.md

 sdk-assistant create SailfishOS-latest-i486 https://releases.sailfishos.org/sdk/targets/Sailfish_OS-latest-Sailfish_SDK_Target-i486.tar.7z
 ```

 This will create three generic (i.e., hardware agnostic) SDK targets, "SailfishOS-latest-armv7hl" for ARMv7, "SailfishOS-latest-aarch64" for ARM64, and "SailfishOS-latest-i486" for i486 platform.
-Their names are to be used as an argument to `sb2`'s or `mb2`'s `-t` option.
-The single created SDK tooling "SailfishOS-latest" will be picked up automatically based on its SSU release.
-If multiple toolings exist with the same SSU release, the selection can be done explicitly with the `--tooling <name>` option.
+Their names are to be used as an argument to `mb2`'s `-t` option.
+The single created SDK tooling "SailfishOS-latest" will be picked up automatically based on the OS release.
+If multiple toolings exist for one OS release, the selection can be done explicitly with the `--tooling <name>` option.

 You can also use this tool for listing your installed toolings and targets:
 ```nosh